-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
+In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606).
 This ASU establishes principles for reporting information to financial statement users about the nature, amount, timing, and uncertainty of revenue and cash flows arising from the entity's contracts with customers, and is intended to ensure that the entity recognizes revenues in a manner depicting the transfer of promised goods or services to customers in amounts reflecting the consideration to which the entity expects to be entitled in exchange for those goods or services.
-Additionally, in June 2018, the FASB issued ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which addresses questions arising from ASU 2014-09 regarding its implications for grants and contracts of not-for-profit organizations; specifically, if not-for-profit grants and contracts, based upon their specific terms, fit the definition of contracts with customers such that the new revenue standard would apply, or if they are more appropriately classified as contributions, excluding them from the scope of ASU 2014-09 and instead requiring the application of contribution guidance.
-ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2018, and therefore for the Organization's year ending June 30, 2020.
+Additionally, in June 2018, the FASB issued ASU 2018-08.
+Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which addresses questions arising from ASU 2014-09 regarding its implications for grants and contracts of not-for-profit organizations; specifically, if not-for-profit grants and contracts, based upon their specific terms, fit the definition of contracts with customers such that the new revenue standard would apply, or if they are more appropriately classified as contributions, excluding them from the scope of ASU 2014-09 and instead requiring the application of contribution guidance.
+The effective date of ASU 2014-09 was amended by ASU 2020-05 to annual reporting periods beginning after December 15, 2019, and therefore for the Organization's year ending June 30, 2021.
 Management is currently evaluating the impact of ASUs 2014-09 and 2018-08 on the Organization.